University of Birmingham

 • A clear awareness of the role of a Clinical Psychologist and why, in the spectrum of helping professions, this could be the best ‘fit’ for you

-• The capacity to take a reflective, inclusive, and considered position
+• The capacity to take a reflective, inclusive, and considered position on personal and professional matters

 • The willingness to learn, in terms of clinical/academic/research but also about yourself